NastiaTarasenko/fcc-react-portfolio/README.md

 Styling wasn’t the top priority, but I tried to keep the design nice and clean — starting from FCC examples and tweaking it a bit to make it more polished.

-Overall, this is a fun way to experiment with React and Redux, practice structuring code, handling logic, and improving performance.
-I’m planning to add more projects and routing soon.
+Overall, this is a playground to experiment with React and Redux, practice code structuring, logic handling, and performance improvements.
+More projects will be added over time.

 ---

 ## Technologies

 - React
 - Redux (used intentionally even when simpler solutions might exist to better understand it)
 - CSS

 ---